smolfarm/smol-tree/README.md

 # smol tree

-Self-hosted app designed to replace centrally hosted link sharing services like Linktree with something that can be deployed and maintained by the end user themselves.
+Basic, self-hosted app designed to replace centrally hosted link sharing services like Linktree.
 Built using Nextjs.
 Can easily be deployed to Vercel.

 # How to Use